JPL24hub/matlab/Complete projective point addition/readme.txt

   1. Download this repo with all files.
   2. Open folder in MATLAB
   3. Run root.m and modify it according to directions in comments

+  Note: for SECP256K1, the ouput shown in the comments (X3,Y3,Z3) is what is expected, but the equations do not achieve this.